 For some of your students, many of the foods that they will try for the first time will have cheese as an ingredient.
 Whether it’s macaroni and cheese, a cheeseburger, or a simple cold-cut sandwich with a slice of cheddar (this is a double whammy, since it’s a cold sandwich), the texture and taste of cheese will be new to your student.

 However, many international students from China will have had a glass of milk before coming to the United States with a meal, so it’s not fair to say that dairy products are off the menu for your student.
 Partly due to social stigmas, cheese has fallen out of favor in many regional cuisines throughout China.

-How to Handle New Foods with Student from China
+How to Introduce New Foods to Your International Student from China

 - Encourage Students to Try New Things.